oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-rcmmndd-12-missing-document-language.md

 ### Missing Document Language

-It MUST be tested that the document language is present and set.
+It MUST be tested that the document language member is present.

 The relevant path for this test is: